About:

 -

-Vermon Washington is a first year MPP student from Liberia focusing on climate policy.
+Vermon Washington is a second year MPP student from Liberia focusing on climate policy.
 Driven by his passion for climate action, he researches mitigation policies and has presented findings at the Knowledge Beyond Boundaries Conference at the London School of Economics and the European Public Policy Conference.
 Prior to joining the Hertie School, he obtained a master's in international development degree from IE University and served as a Policy Analyst at the United Nations Development Coordination Office in New York.
 He is interested in using empirical findings to enable stakeholders to make informed policy decisions in mitigating the climate crisis.